reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 <DeepDive>
 #### Why does render need to be pure? {/*why-does-render-need-to-be-pure*/}

-UI libraries like React take care of when your code runs for you so that your application has a great user experience.
-React is declarative: you tell React what to render in your component's logic, and React will figure out how best to display it to your user!
+React is declarative: you tell React what to render in your component's logic, and React will figure out how best to display it to your user.

 When render is kept pure, React can understand how to prioritize which updates are most important for the user to see first.
 This is made possible because of render purity: since components don't have side effects in render, React can pause rendering components that aren't as important to update, and only come back to them later when it's needed.